Guidelines for SERP providers

 Security

-• Credentials entered in a ConfigComposable are treated as private, meaning that the provider may not transfer them to third parties (anyone but the search engine).
+• Credentials entered in a ConfigComposable (and, by extension, credentials sent by Gugal to the SERP provider when the latter is initialized) are treated as private, meaning that the provider may not transfer them to third parties (anyone but the search engine).

-• A provider may not phish users by changing search result links to malicious or fake versions.
+• A provider may not change search result links to malicious or fake versions.

 • Likewise, a provider may not edit search results to take advantage of vulnerabilities in sites or Gugal itself.